-Children are screened and connected to early interventions
+Children are screened and connected to early intervention services

 What We Do

-We fund social-emotional and developmental screening and early intervention programs to support children’s healthy development.
+We fund social-emotional and developmental screening and early intervention services to support children’s healthy development.
 We lead conversations and efforts in the community to increase children’s access to early mental health services.

 Why We Do It